 Standards of Conduct

-- We promote practices that respect ecological and cultural diversity and support sustainable livelihoods in the same way we respect ecological diversity.
+- promoting practices that respect cultural diversity and support sustainable livelihoods in the same way we respect ecological diversity.

 - We abide by and support the advancement of the policies, rules, regulations and laws that govern our professional and volunteer activities.